juansoloo/game_of_life/README.md

-Here’s a simplified version of the README:

-Conway's Game of Life
+Game of Life

-This is a Python implementation of Conway's Game of Life, inspired by Robert Heaton's tutorial.
+This repository contains an implementation of Conway's Game of Life, written in Python using numpy.
+The Game of Life is a cellular automaton devised by mathematician John Conway, where a grid of cells evolves through iterations based on a set of simple rules.

 How It Works
-The game runs on a grid of cells, which can be alive (#) or dead (empty).
-Each cell's state changes based on its neighbors, following Conway's rules:
-Live cells die if they have fewer than 2 or more than 3 live neighbors.
-Dead cells come to life if they have exactly 3 live neighbors.
-Running the Game
-Install Python and NumPy:

-bash
-Copy code
-pip install numpy
-Run the script:

-bash
-Copy code
-python game_of_life.py
-Watch the simulation evolve in your terminal!

-Customize
-Change the grid size by editing this line in the script: python
-Copy code
-initial_state = random_state(20, 20)  # Change 20, 20 to your desired dimensions
-Adjust the speed by modifying this line: python
-Copy code
-time.sleep(0.03)  # Increase for slower, decrease for faster Acknowledgments
+The program generates an initial grid of cells, where each cell is either "alive" or "dead".
+The cells then evolve over time based on the following rules:

+Any live cell with fewer than two live neighbors dies (underpopulation).

+Any live cell with two or three live neighbors continues to live.

+Any live cell with more than three live neighbors dies (overpopulation).

+Any dead cell with exactly three live neighbors becomes a live cell (reproduction).

-Inspired by Robert Heaton's tutorial.
+This implementation follows the tutorial by Robert Heaton.

+Features

+Randomized Initial State: The board can start with a random configuration of live and dead cells.

+Customizable Grid Size: You can specify the height and width of the board.

+Continuous Simulation: The simulation runs in a loop, updating and displaying the board in real-time.

+Optimized Implementation: Uses numpy for efficient array manipulations.